bitextor/bitextor/README.md

 }
 ```
 this configuration file is telling the cluster to set option `gres` empty for all jobs but `docalign_translate_nmt` and `train_nmt_all` for which it would take value `--gres gpu:tesla:1`.
-In SLURM `--gres` is the option that allows to specify a resource when queuing a job; in the example we would be specifying that a tesla GPU is required by these two rules.
+In SLURM `--gres` is the option that allows to specify a resource when queuing a job; in the example we would be specifying that a tesla GPU is required by these two jobs.
 Once we had our configuration file, we could call bitextor in the following way:
 ```bash
 bitextor.sh -s myconfig.yaml -j 20 -c "sbatch {cluster.gres}" -g cluster.json
 ```